Human Resources Statistics 2023 – Know About Recruiting and Retention Facts

 - 41% of Companies have experienced an increase of minorities and women in new hires.
 (Source: HireVue 2019)

-- 70% are seeing an increased likelihood to hire African American candidates.
+- 70% are seeing an increased likelihood of hiring African-American candidates.
 (Source: HireVue.com)

 Today’s top human resources problem is finding, hiring, and maintaining talent.
 50% of job givers don’t take the help of any app to track the applications (Accurate), and 79% of job-takers have an opinion say they may opt for social media and online to search for work (Career Builder 2018).